Clover698/RL_final/README.md

 ## Experimental Results - DDNM

-To run experiments for our proposed 2 agents algorithm, go to `DDNM` to run:
+To run experiments for our proposed 2 agents algorithm, go to `DDNM` and run:
 ```bash
 bash run.sh
 ```